JetBrains/teamcity-documentation/topics/project-administrator-guide.md

 * Changing VCS root settings affects all configurations that use it.
 * When editing VCS root settings, you have an option to duplicate this root and store updated settings in this new clone, keeping the original root unchanged.
 This allows you to customize one build configuration but leave other configurations that share this root unaffected.

 Although a VCS root is an existential part of any build configuration that works with a remote repository, in many scenarios TeamCity generates roots automatically and does not require that you create them by hand for each new build configuration.
-See the [tutorial](#Tutorial%3A+Create+Your+First+Project+in+TeamCity) at the end of this document for an example.
+See [this tutorial](configure-and-run-your-first-build.md) for an example.